Benzene

 Training and Outreach Services

-Presentations on a variety of topics associated with the use of benzene are available to assist employers in training their staff.
-These include: hazard communication; respiratory protection; and personal protective equipment.
+The presentations on hazard communication, respiratory protection and personal protective equipment are available to assist employers in training their staff.
 Each of these presentations should be modified to address site-specific conditions and hazards.
-These pre-recorded webinars on hazard communication, respiratory protection and toxic and hazardous substances can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.